Skip to main content

 Tips for sharing well

-The template description is what colleagues see before running it.
+The description is what colleagues see before they run a template.
 A one-paragraph “what this is for and when to use it” saves a lot of confusion downstream.

 A template that’s been used dozens of times shouldn’t be edited casually.
-Lock down edit access; encourage clones for variants.
+Share it as View only and encourage duplicates for variants.

-A teammate’s template you find valuable can be starred; the star is yours, but it sits at the top of your library too.
+A colleague’s template you find valuable can be starred like any other.
+The star is yours alone, but it puts their template at the top of your library too.

 Next steps